unixorn/awesome-zsh-plugins/README.md

 - [smartinput](https://github.com/momo-lab/zsh-smartinput) - When you type brackets or quotes, the corresponding end brackets/quotes are automatically added.
 - [smile](https://github.com/fundor333/smile) - Adds function to display random smileys.
 - [snap-list](https://github.com/crisis1er/zsh-snap-list) - Provides helper functions for `sudo snapper list` on openSUSE Tumbleweed.
+- [snap-new](https://github.com/crisis1er/zsh-snap-new) - Replaces the raw `snapper` command with a guided flow: a 14-scenario table pre-fills the description and suggests the right type (standard vs important) based on what you are about to do.
+Before executing, it checks disk usage, shows existing snapshot context, and asks for confirmation. --cleanup-algorithm timeline is always set — you cannot forget it.
+- [snap-rollback](https://github.com/crisis1er/zsh-snap-rollback) - Native `snapper rollback` executes immediately with no safety checks.
+This plugin adds guided flow, snapshot summary, double confirmation, dry-run mode and a reboot reminder.
 - [snippets](https://github.com/willghatch/zsh-snippets) - Command line snippet expansion.
 - [snr](https://github.com/raisedadead/zsh-snr) - Passes the selected output of the first command to the next.
 - [solarized-man](https://github.com/zlsun/solarized-man) - A modified version of [Oh-My-ZSH](https://ohmyz.sh/)'s plugin colored-man-pages, optimized for the [solarized dark](https://github.com/altercation/solarized/blob/master/iterm2-colors-solarized/Solarized%20Dark.itermcolors) theme in the terminal.